Safiaaaaa/YouthInTheCity/README.md

 Is child poverty clustered in Berlin?
 If so, how and why?

+We used the rate of children from households receiving social welfare as a proxy for child poverty.
 Just looking at the spatial distribution (see Fig. 1 below) could answer our first question.
 Fortunately, we can verify this intuition with geostatistical tests, Moran's I test being the most fundamental one.
 They confirm our hypothesis: there is social segreation in Berlin and child poverty is clustered.

 <p align="center">
 <img alt="child poverty distribution in Berlin" width="75%" src="child_pov.png"/>